-Last February, with overwhelming community support, the Bozeman City Commission unanimously approved the Story Mill Community Park proposal.
+In February 2014, the Bozeman City Commission unanimously approved the Story Mill Community Park proposal, with overwhelming community support.
 The Trust for Public Land is now hard at work with the City of Bozeman and neighbors, designers, park planners, and community groups to raise funds and to design and build a flagship community park at Story Mill.

 Get involved!
-To learn how to support The Trust for Public Land and Story Mill Community Park, contact Molly.Pickall@tpl.org.
+To learn how to support The Trust for Public Land and Story Mill Community Park, visit support.tpl.org/storymill or contact Molly.Pickall@tpl.org.
 Together we can rebuild and revitalize this unique property for everyone to enjoy!

 Join our email list